Traditional Plant-Based Cooking

 Equipment

-• Non stick skillet/ fry pan.
+• Non stick skillet or fry pan.

 Ingredients

-• 1 whole onion diced
+• 1 large onion [diced]

-• 4 teaspoons nutritional yeast flakes use more if preferred
+• 4 teaspoons nutritional yeast flakes [use more if preferred]

 • 2 tablespoons vegan butter